Business

 Sources: DoorSupply.com.au (2026); Steel-Line (2025); Coastwide Garage Doors (2025)

-Tilt doors require the least headroom of any type — often just 75mm to 100mm — making them the go-to solution for older homes with low-clearance garages.
+Roller doors need 450mm of headroom above the opening; sectional doors require 350mm plus ceiling space for tracks.
+Tilt doors need the least of any type — often just 75mm to 100mm — making them the practical solution for older homes with low-clearance garages.

 Practical tip: Take photos of your garage opening from multiple angles before meeting with suppliers.
 Accurate preliminary measurements help shortlist viable door types before any installer visit.

-Step 2: Match Door Type to Architectural Style
+Step 2: Match door type to architectural style

-Contemporary and Modern Homes
+Contemporary and modern homes

-Coastal Properties
+Coastal properties

 Aluminium doors suit the relaxed, contemporary aesthetic popular in coastal architecture.
-Frosted glass panel inserts allow diffused light into garages while maintaining privacy — perfect for beach homes where garages often double as storage for surfboards and outdoor equipment.
-From a durability standpoint, aluminium's inherent corrosion resistance makes it the material of choice within 1–5km of the ocean (see our guide on Garage Doors for Extreme Australian Conditions: Cyclone-Rated, Bushfire BAL & Coastal Corrosion).
+Frosted glass panel inserts allow diffused natural light into garages while maintaining privacy — useful for beach homes where garages often double as storage for surfboards and outdoor equipment.
+From a durability standpoint, aluminium's corrosion resistance makes it the material of choice within 1–5km of the ocean (see our guide on Garage Doors for Extreme Australian Conditions: Cyclone-Rated, Bushfire BAL & Coastal Corrosion).

-Heritage, Federation, and Queenslander Homes Raised-panel sectional doors with decorative carriage-house hardware or timber-look finishes suit Federation and heritage styles.
-Natural timber, timber-look aluminium, and composite wood finishes are being favoured for their warm, earthy tones that create visual harmony with the surrounding environment.
-Importantly, composite and timber-look aluminium options deliver this aesthetic without the warping, splitting, and repainting demands of genuine hardwood (see our guide on Garage Door Materials Guide: Colorbond Steel, Aluminium, Timber & Composite for Australian Conditions).
+Raised-panel sectional doors with decorative carriage-house hardware or timber-look finishes suit Federation and heritage styles well.
+Natural timber, timber-look aluminium, and composite wood finishes are popular for their warm tones that sit comfortably alongside period architecture.
+Composite and timber-look aluminium options deliver this aesthetic without the warping, splitting, and repainting demands of genuine hardwood (see our guide on Garage Door Materials Guide: Colorbond Steel, Aluminium, Timber & Composite for Australian Conditions).

-Step 3: Evaluate Material and Insulation Needs by Climate Zone
+Step 3: Evaluate material and insulation needs by climate zone

 Climate Zone Recommended Material Key Reason